-IOCs are composed of relays chosen by the extremities of the circuit (communicating participants).
-ETOR uses an algorithm that packs n relays per-hop while ensuring that the hop availability probability P(H) (i.e., the probability that at least one relay will be active to transfer a cell to the next layer) remains above a certain threshold ε : $P(H) \geq 1 - \epsilon$.
+Circuits are composed of random relays chosen by the extremities of the circuit (participants).
+They are discovered by querying the relay directory that returns a random sample of the network.
+SAFE uses an algorithm that packs n relays per-hop while ensuring that hop availability probability P(H) remains above a certain threshold ε : $P(H) \ge 1 - \epsilon$.

-The probability of hop availability is time-dependent, thus computed at a time t and is valid for an interval h.
+Hop availability probability is time-dependent, thus computed at time t and valid for an interval h.
 Its estimation is derived from relay availability estimation P(R) on the same period given by the relay directory.
 We compute the probability of at least one relay remaining up at any given time in equation 4.1.